 - protect water resources in an area affected by drought

-As with ordinary drought permits you can only apply for a winter drought permit if there’s a serious water shortage or the threat of one due to an exceptional shortage of rain.
+As with drought permits you can only apply for a winter drought permit if there’s a serious water shortage or the threat of one due to an exceptional shortage of rain.

 You must prove that the threat to public water supplies is significantly greater than usual for the time of year (for example, by proving there’s been a rainfall deficit or using modelling to project future supply).
 You must also explain what you’ll do to reduce any negative environmental effects (for example, a decrease in water quality) of the winter drought permit.

-Apply for a winter drought permit in the same way you’d apply for an ordinary drought permit.
+Apply for a winter drought permit in the same way you’d apply for a drought permit.

 National Customer Contact Centre